Rock 'n' Roll (John Lennon album): Recording

 With Walls and Bridges coming out first, Lennon had reneged on his deal with Levy, and Levy threatened to refile his lawsuit, but Lennon explained to Levy what had happened, and assured him that the covers album was indeed in the works.
 Levy gave Lennon use of his farm in upstate New York to rehearse material.
 Lennon then recalled the session musicians from Walls and Bridges to complete the oldies tracks.
 Several tracks never made it past the rehearsal stage: "C'mon Everybody", "Thirty Days", "That'll Be the Day" – the band also played a few impromptu jams.
+A cover of the Ronettes' "Be My Baby" remained unreleased until 1998 when it was included in the John Lennon Anthology box set.

 On 21 October, Lennon went into Record Plant East, completing the oldies tracks in a few days.
-Lennon wanted the musicians to stay close to the original arrangements of the songs, apart from "Do You Wanna Dance?".
+Lennon wanted the musicians to stay close to the original arrangements of the songs, apart from "Do You Want to Dance".
 Mixing and editing lasted until mid-November.
 To assure him progress was being made, Lennon gave Levy a rough tape of the sessions to review.
 Levy took the tapes and pressed his own version of the album called Roots: John Lennon Sings the Great Rock & Roll Hits on his record label, Adam VIII, then proceeded to sue Lennon, EMI and Capitol for $42 million for breach of contract.
 Capitol/EMI quickly sought an injunction.
 After two trials, in which Lennon had to convince the court of the difference between a rough version and a final take, Levy won $6,795 in damages, and Lennon won $144,700, in February 1976.
 The album was originally scheduled for release in April 1975; however, in February 1975, Capitol Records rush-released the official Rock 'n' Roll as a Capitol "budget" album (prefix code SK—one dollar cheaper than the usual releases) to counteract sales of the Levy album.